Name the following ketones and aldehydes. When possible, give bo... | Channels for Pearson+

 Textbook Question

 Name the following ketones and aldehydes.
-When possible, give both a common name and an IUPAC name. (l)
+When possible, give both a common name and an IUPAC name. (h) Ph-CH=CH-CHO

 Verified Solution